Jack23DTX/WeatherTgBot/README.md

 # WeatherTgBot
 The bot allows you to find out the current temperature, how it feels like and the weather conditions in the city you specify.

+You can obtain the API on the website: https://www.weatherapi.com/

 ## Example response
 Novosibirsk, Russia